stevenchen3/sbt-assembly-inside-docker/README.md

 ## Unicode support issue

 The default `locale` is set to `POSIX` in CentOS base image.
-Do the following:
+Do the following to fix:

 ```shell
 export LC_ALL="en_US.UTF-8"